mworks/mworks/doc/guide/running.rst

 `Variables` are a fundamental element of all MWorks experiments.
 An experiment's state at any moment is described by the values of its variables.
 By changing the values of key variables, you can alter the course of your experiment's execution.

 The simplest way to examine or alter the values of an experiment's variables is via MWClient's variables window.
 To open the variables window, click the magnifying glass icon.
-In the menu that pops up, select "Variables (localhost)".
+In the menu that pops up, select "Variables".

 The variables window organizes variables in to expandable groups.
 Experiment-defined variables (i.e. anything that is not a `system variable <sysvars>`) are in a group labeled ``# EXPERIMENT VARIABLES``.
 To display the variables and their values, click the disclosure triangle next to the label.

 With the experiment variables visible, try running the example experiment again.
-You should see ``pointer_x`` and ``pointer_y`` change as you move the mouse pointer, ``num_trials`` increase as trials are completed, and so on.
+You should see ``pointer_x`` and ``pointer_y`` change as you move the mouse pointer or tap the screen, ``num_trials`` increase as trials are completed, and so on.

 Next, suppose you want to make the experimental task easier (in this case, a *lot* easier).
 In the variables window, find the row for the variable ``circle_size``.
 (If you have trouble finding it, start typing the variable name in the search box at the bottom of the window, and it will quickly become the only variable visible.)
 Double click the variable's value (2), and replace it with a larger value (7).
 If you now re-run the experiment, you should have no trouble finding the circle on every trial.